 If you buy and prepare most of your own food separately, you should qualify for your own SNAP benefits. – unless you are required to get SNAP with certain family members.
 See Who cannot be a separate SNAP household?
 The SNAP rules assume that it costs less money for a group of people to share the costs and time of buying and preparing food.

-You are not required to store the food separately or to use a different stove or refrigerator.
+You are not required to store your food separately or to use a different stove or refrigerator.
 You are also not required to have cooking facilities to qualify for SNAP.
-106 C.M.R.§ 361.200.
+106 C.M.R.§ 361.200

-If you do not have money to buy food, you may be able to get food from food pantries, free meals from a church or soup kitchen, or borrow money for food.
-DTA should ask for proof of your living situation and how you are getting by only if the information you provide appears “questionable."
-See What if DTA does not accept the proofs I sent them?.
+Even if you have little or no income to buy your own food, you can still be a separate SNAP household.
+Many individuals get food from food pantries, periodic free meals or they borrow money for food.
+This is not questionable.
+DTA should only ask for proof of your living situation or how you are getting by only if the information you provide appears “questionable."
+See What if DTA does not accept the proofs I sent them?